Gatchwar/redditBot/README.md

 Sign into Reddit using the account you want to use to for the bot

-Create a Reddit Application using this link (https://www.reddit.com/prefs/apps/) and following the template below
+Create a Reddit Application using this link (https://www.reddit.com/prefs/apps/) and following the template below:

 ![Bot Creation Template](./images/Create_Bot.png)

-Note down the CLIENT ID and CLIENT SECRET
+Note down the CLIENT ID and CLIENT SECRET:

 ![Bot Credentials Page](./images/Bot_Credentials.png)

-Create a .env file in the same folder and set the required environment variables
+Create a .env file in the root folder and set the required environment variables
 ```
 REDDIT_USERNAME="BOT ACCOUNT USERNAME"
 REDDIT_PASSWORD="BOT ACCOUNT PASSWORD"